avias8/malaria-inference-frontend/README.md

 I’m always open to collaborations or discussions, especially in healthcare tech and machine learning.
 Feel free to reach out!

 ---

-This version adds more relevant details based on your background and projects.
-Let me know if you'd like to adjust or clarify anything!